Oregon investigating private pop-up COVID-19 testing sites

 At one of its testing centers in Portland's Hollywood neighborhood, a line of more than 30 people wrapped around the block Tuesday, Jan.
 11.

-One person in line said they were getting tested after being exposed to an infected coworker.
-They had used that testing site before successfully, without issues.
+One person in line was getting tested after being exposed to an infected coworker and reported using that testing site before successfully, without issues.

 Complaints similar to the ones filed in Oregon have cropped up in Illinois, Florida, Wisconsin and North Dakota, USA Today reported.
 USA Today first reported on the complaints to the Oregon Department of Justice last week.
 Willamette Week confirmed the state investigation Tuesday.

 The investigation comes as Oregon and the rest of the country faces record-level coronavirus infections due to the omicron variant, combined with a shortage of over-the-counter rapid test kits.